usama914/usama914/README.md

 👋 Hey there!
 I’m Usama, a Senior Frontend Developer with a deep passion for the MEVN stack.

-👀 My world revolves around Web Development, and I'm constantly exploring the cutting-edge in MongoDB, Express.js, Vue.js, and Node.js.
+👀 My world revolves around Web Development, and I'm constantly exploring the cutting-edge in Vue.js, and Node.js.

 🌱 Currently mastering the ins and outs of the MEVN stack to build robust, scalable, and dynamic web applications.